sunilgandhilab/brainquant3d/docs/README.md

 The rest of the file contains parameters that are specific to the data downsampling and registration operations.
 In general, these should not be modified.

 The parameter file is now ready.
-For the process file, we will only change the line that points to the parameter file.
-This line is important as it tells BrainQuant3D which parameter file to use.
+Now we need to edit the process file.
+Edit the following line so that it points to the parameter file.

 ```python
 exec(open("/mnt/ssd/bq3d-tutorial/parameter.py").read())